jra1985/JavaExercises/src/com/xcodula/programming/Dollars.md

 This program is the solution to exercise problem 10 from page 114 of *Java Programming, 7th Edition* by Joyce Farrell.

-Write a class that calculates and displays the conversion of an entered number of dollars into currency denominations - 20s, 10s, 5s, and 1s.
-Save the class as **Dollars.java**.

 ## Designing the Program

 This program will need a class defined that will be a container of total 20s, 10s, 5s, and 1s for a giving amount of